CollinWoo/Zing-Onboarding/README.md

 # Zing-Onboarding
 Tutorials for Learning the Zing Tech Stack

-# React-Tutorial
+## React-Tutorial
-A simple tic-tac-toe game made using react js following the tutorial from [here](https://reactjs.org/tutorial/tutorial.html)
+A simple tic-tac-toe game made using react js following the tutorial from [here](https://reactjs.org/tutorial/tutorial.html).
+I'm doing this to learn the front-end portion of the Zing tech stack and get a better grasp of React.

-# Express-Tutorial
+## Express-Tutorial
-Just some basic Express js routes following the documentation from [here](https://expressjs.com/en/starter/installing.html)
+Some basic Express js routes using different http request methods following the documentation from [here](https://expressjs.com/en/starter/installing.html).
+I'm doing this to learn part of the back-end of the Zing tech stack, since I haven't worked with express js in the past.

-# Firebase-Tutorial
+## Firebase-Tutorial
 In progress

+## Combined Project
+In Progress